Hinsdale District 86 Seal of Biliteracy Program 2018-2019

 - Earn a minimum overall score of a 5.0 with minimum subtest scores in reading and writing of 4.2 on the ACCESS for ELLS exam, AND

-- Have earned a 4 or 5 in the Advanced Placement language exam they rook as junior, OR
+- Have earned a 4 or 5 in the Advanced Placement language exam, OR

-- Earn a minimum scores of I-5 on the ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL) exam.
-The following languages can be assesssed with the AAPPL exam: Arabic, Chinese (Mandarin), French, German, Portuguese, Russian, and Spanish.
+- Earn a minimum score of I-5 on the ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL) exam.
+The following languages can be assessed with the AAPPL exam: Arabic, Chinese (Mandarin), French, Italian, Hindi, German, Korean, Portuguese, Russian, and Spanish.

 What are the benefits of earning the Seal of Biliteracy?